K3V1N321/ECS273-Project/README.md

 The Prediction&overall_analysis.ipynb have the code for the MSE and R^2 score of the Random forest regression and the code for overall analysis to find what are the most common health code violations across LA County and how do inspection scores generally distribute across restaurants over time.

+The preprocess_data.ipynb has 3 sections.
+The 1st sections handles combining the downloaded inspections and violations datasets into 1 dataset.
+The 2nd section should be ran once to generate a csv file to store collected ratings, which will be used in get_ratings.csv.
+The 3rd sections combines the health inspections data with the collected ratings.

 ## Setup
 ### Backend